The Complete Guide to Lubricants: Types, Benefits, and How to Choose - featured image for Best Sex Toys Online blog article

 Pros:

-• Hypoallergenic and safe for sensitive skin
+• Generally hypoallergenic and suitable for those with sensitive skin

 Cons: